Table of Contents

 • Expense Management Developers: integrate local receipt scanning into expense apps.

-• Developers: learn the TextExtraction API with nested array elements for line items.
+• Developers: learn the TextExtraction API with VLM models and nested array elements for line items.

 🚀 What Problem It Solves